God's Bits of Wood: Plot summary

 The action takes place in several locations—primarily in Bamako, Thiès, and Dakar.
 The map at the beginning shows the locations and suggests that the story is about a whole country and all of its people.
-There is a large cast of characters associated with each place.
+A large cast of characters are associated with each place.
 Some are featured players—Fa Keita, Tiemoko, Maimouna, Ramatoulaye, Penda, Deune, N'Deye, Dejean, and Bakayoko.
 The fundamental conflict is captured in two characters: Dejean, the French manager and colonialist, and Bakayoko, the soul and spirit of the strike.
 In another sense, however, the main characters of the novel are the people as a collective and the railroad itself.

-The strike causes an evolution in the self-perception of the strikers themselves, one that is most noticeable in the women of Bamako, Thiès, and Dakar.
-These women go from merely standing behind the men to walking alongside them and eventually marching ahead of them.
+The strike causes an evolution in the self-perception of the strikers; this is especially noticeable among the women of Bamako, Thiès, and Dakar.
+These women go from standing behind the men to walking alongside them and eventually marching ahead of them.
 When the men are able to work the factory jobs that the railroad provides them, the women are responsible for running the markets, preparing the food, and rearing the children.

 But the onset of the strike gives the role of bread-winner – or perhaps more precisely, bread scavenger – to the women.
-Eventually it is the women that march on foot for over four days from Thiès to Dakar.
-Many of the men originally oppose the women's march, but it is precisely this show of determination from the marching women, who the French had earlier dismissed as "concubines", that makes the strikers' relentlessness clear.
-The women's march causes the French to understand the nature of the willpower that they are facing, and shortly after the French agree to the demands of the strikers.
+Eventually it is the women who march on foot for over four days from Thiès to Dakar.
+Many of the men originally oppose the women's march, but it is this show of determination from the marching women, formerly dismissed by the French as "concubines", that demonstrates how relentless the strikers and their communities are.
+Recognizing the women's march causes the French to understand the nature of the willpower that they are facing, and shortly after the French agree to the demands of the strikers.

 The book also highlights the oppression faced by women in the colonial era.
-They were deprived of their ability to speak on matters including society as a whole.
-Sembène, however, raises women to a higher spectrum by considering them equally important.
+They were deprived of their ability to speak on matters regarding society as a whole.
+Sembène, however, raises their status by considering them equally important to the men in the strike and society.